Workplace Safety Glossary

 Safety Data Sheet (SDS)

-A document providing detailed information about hazardous chemicals, including properties, health effects, handling requirements, and emergency procedures.
+A legally mandated 16-section document providing comprehensive information on hazardous chemicals, including properties, health risks, safe handling procedures, and emergency response measures required under WHS legislation.

 T